ivanoats/blog.ivanstorck.com/pages/articles/2014-02-27-introducing-pint-the-new-build-system-for-grunt-js/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, pint, grunt, build-tools
+description: "*Organize your build into small, testable pieces with Pint, a new dependancy-aware wrapper for Grunt.js.
+This interview with Pint creator Eric Baer describes why he developed Pint and how it's relevant for JavaScript developers.*"
 ---
 *Organize your build into small, testable pieces with Pint, a new dependancy-aware wrapper for Grunt.js.
 This interview with Pint creator Eric Baer describes why he developed Pint and how it's relevant for JavaScript developers.*